 The Investment Manager uses a risk management technique known as relative VaR to assess the Fund's market risk to seek to ensure that its use of FDIs is within regulatory limits.
-In accordance with the requirements of the Central Bank, the daily VaR of the Fund may not exceed twice the daily VaR of the Index, calculated using a parametric approach with a one-tailed 99% confidence level for a one month holding horizon and considering at least three years of historical data exponentially weighted with a decay factor of 0.94.
+In accordance with the requirements of the Central Bank, the daily VaR of the Fund may not exceed twice the daily VaR of the Index, calculated using a parametric approach with a one-tailed 99% confidence level for a one month holding horizon and considering at least one year of historical data.